-Figure 7 - Outside Air Kit Detail
+Figure 6 - Outside Air Kit Detail

 The International Residential Code (IRC) does not allow the outside air duct to terminate higher than the appliance.
 Some building officials restrict vertical rise in the duct's termination.
 Hearthstone recommends the termination be at the same level, or lower than the air intake on the stove.
+When using an outside air kit in Canada, a damper allowing 100% closure shall be installed.

 Locate the termination of the duct on the outside wall of the home in such a manner to avoid the possibility of obstruction by snow, leaves or other material.
-Screen the termination using 1/4" x 1/4" mesh rodent screen and cover it with a rain/wind proof hood (flex pipe, outside termination, mesh, and hood supplied by others) Contact your dealer for availability.
+Screen the termination using $\frac{1}{4}$ " x $\frac{1}{4}$ " mesh rodent screen and cover it with a rain/wind proof hood (flex pipe, outside termination, mesh, and hood not supplied by stove manufacturer) Contact your dealer for availability.